-- a. the causes that led to their classification cease to exist: - b. the classification period expires; - that determines the existence of a public interest reason that prevails over the reserve of the Information; and - d. the senior authority of the corresponding administrative unit of the subject entity considers declassification appropriate, in accordance with the provisions of this Law.
+- a) the causes that led to their classification cease to exist; - b) the classification period expires; - c) there is a resolution of the Guarantor Body or the judiciary that determines the existence of a public interest reason that prevails over the reserve of the Information; and - d) the senior authority of the corresponding administrative unit of the subject entity considers declassification appropriate, in accordance with the provisions of this Law.

-Article 42 Revision of the exceptions regime
+Article 42.
+Revision of the exceptions regime

-The Guarantor Body shall periodically revise the list of exceptions established in this Law and recommend to the Legislative Branch the exclusion of those matters that no longer merit the nature of secret or confidential information or that for other reasons it feels should be excluded as grounds for secrecy or confidentiality.44
+The Guarantor Body shall periodically revise the list of exceptions established in this Law and recommend to the Legislative Branch the exclusion of those matters that no longer merit the nature of secret or confidential information or that for other reasons it feels should be excluded as grounds for secrecy or confidentiality.
+44/